laurenpenn/Website/plugins/podpress/readme.txt

 Donate link: http://www.mightyseek.com/podpress_donate.php
 Requires at least: 2.2
 Tested up to: 3.1.2
-Stable Tag: 8.8.10.6
+Stable Tag: 8.8.10.7

 A plugin for Podcasters using WordPress.

 == Description ==
 podPress adds a lot of features designed to make WordPress the ideal platform for hosting a podcast.

-podPress 8.8.10.5 and .6 include 2 bug fixes.
+podPress 8.8.10.7 includes a few bug fixes and a new option.
 You can read more about this version in the [Changelog](http://wordpress.org/extend/plugins/podpress/changelog/) and pay attention to the [Upgrade](http://wordpress.org/extend/plugins/podpress/other_notes/) section.

 Features: